 However, if you can work from home, it may not be an issue for you if you have access to good internet service or more expensive satellite service.

-The Cost of Housing On Living In A Rural Area
+The Cost of Housing In Rural Areas

 However, this isn’t always the case.
 The cost of housing also depends on the availability of housing and land.

-Property Taxes
+Property Taxes Going Up

-A few months ago we received our new property tax bill.
+Last year we received our new property tax bill.
 Our taxes went up 40%!
 That was a shock.

-Many people that moved in from other states drove up the pricing in the area.
+Many people who moved in from other states drove up the pricing in the area.
 Not only that, but they voted to pass everything that was on the agenda at the polls.
 So naturally it all cost more money and the property taxes were increased.

 The Cost Of Groceries Makes It Not Cheaper To Live In A Rural Area

 This means that grocery stores can charge more for their products without fear of losing customers to another store.
+Another factor is how far delivery trucks have to go to service the grocery stores.
+We live near the Canadian border so that is a long ride.

 However, this isn’t always the case.
 The cost of groceries also depends on the distance to the nearest grocery store.
 For example, if there is only one grocery store within driving distance, prices will be higher than if there are multiple stores within driving distance.